HenrikBengtsson/my-paragliding-setup/README.md

    b.
 Under 'GPS', enable 'Use external GPS'.  **IMPORTANT**: If you
       forget this, XCTrack will never recieve GPS data therefore only report on the lift and sink (from the barometer in BlueFlyVario).
-When it works, XC Track will give the 'GPS signal OK' notification and it will show GPS altitute, the speed, flight arrow, and more even when on the group.
+When it works, XCTrack will give the 'GPS signal OK' notification and it will show GPS altitute, the speed, flight arrow, and more even when on the group.